ptaday/SongLibrary/README.md

 $ javac Main.java
 $ java Main
 ```
-Follow the prompts in the command-line interface to interact with the warehouse management system.
-The system will guide you through adding new books, loaning books, duplicating textbooks, organizing shelves, and more.
+Follow the prompts in the command-line interface to interact with the SongLibrary management system.
+You can create users, add songs, create playlists, manage songs within playlists, and more.

-Please note that the interface will match the specifications and guidelines provided in the project description.

 ## Contribution